Flag of Colorado: Official adoption

+In 1920, the DAR publicly stated that the state should change the state flag from the current design to one with a state seal.

+Other flags

+In 1914, the USS Denver carried the Governor Ammons and the Panama-Pacific Exposition Committee through the Panama canal on their way to San Francisco.
+The ship flew a modified state flag with the inscription "Denver" added to it.

+In 1918, during World War 1, the 351st field artillery of the Colorado National guard carried a unique state flag.
+The flag was described as bearing the state seal in the center with the inscription "Colorado."

+In 1923 the USS Colorado was given 5 flags from the state.
+One of the flags was described as containing the state's seal in its field.

+Image gallery

 Design and symbolism

 Within Senate Bill 118, which passed the Colorado Senate on May 6, 1911, ten specific points of symbolism within the flag were laid out.
-The red letter "C" stands for three things: the name of the state, "Colorado", the word "centennial", referring to Colorado's accession to statehood in 1876, the year of the United States' centennial; and "columbine", referring to the state flower.
+The red letter "C" stands for three things: the name of the state, "Colorado" (meaning "red" in Spanish, from the red earth of the State), the word "centennial", referring to Colorado's accession to statehood in 1876, the year of the United States' centennial; and "columbine", referring to the state flower.
 The gold disk in the center of the "C" represents not only the sunshine the state receives (which totals nearly 300 days annually), but also gold and the gold mining industry in the state.
 The blue stripes represent the sky, and the white stripes represent both the peaks of the Rocky Mountains and silver, as well as the resulting mining industry; the blue and white stripes together also represent the colors of the columbine flower.
 Other symbolism apart from the senate bill has been noted, including the red coloring of the "C" standing for the "ruddy" earth that covers much of the state's terrain.
 The flag is laid out in a 2:3 ratio, specifically with "a width of two-thirds of its length".
 Legislation passed in 1964 specified that the diameter of the yellow disc should be equal to that of the white stripe, while the red letter "C" occupies two-thirds of the width of the entire flag.

 In a 2001 survey of 72 state, provincial, and territorial flags conducted by the North American Vexillological Association, Colorado's flag was ranked sixteenth, with a score of 6.83 (the winner, New Mexico, scored 8.61).